When I was 31 years old, death became my savior.

 Death saved my life.

 Since that moment in time, I've actually died more times than I can count.
 With each fall and rise, I've become even more of me and I've learned that there's only gain on the other side of death, not loss.
-I've experienced more in the last 7 years, than a lot of people experience in a lifetime... and I'm just getting started.
+I've experienced more in the last decade, than a lot of people experience in a lifetime... and I'm just getting started.